vuxcode/pr1-project-crowcoders/time-report.md

 > Write about what you have done and how long you have worked on each part of the project.

-###Note: Timestamps are approximate and not exact.
+Note: Timestamps are approximate and not exact

 **Monday, 2025-03-24**